AIforJustice/workshop-June-2025/README.md

 ### Goal:
 Participants a divided in 2 groups (participants may choose which group they want to join) Group 1: Advanced use of chatbots (prompting, deep research,...)
 Group 2: (participants with programming experience) build a prototype RAG system to archive data, understand how it works and the limits.
 Reflect on the limitations.
+See [rag-workshop](https://github.com/AIforJustice/workshop-June-2025/tree/main/rag-workshop) for more info.

 ## Practice part 2: AI for video, images and audio